 AFFFILIATE DISCLOSURE: In order for me to support my blogging and social media activities, I may receive monetary compensation for links to products from this post.
 However, I only recommend products that I personally love and use myself!.

-We have been using my homemade toothpaste and tooth powder in the Hippy Household for quite awhile (I will share my tooth powder recipe next for those who are wondering!), but we were still in need of a good mouthwash that wasn’t too harsh and still was highly antiseptic.
-After all of my research and bugging my friend who’s going to school to be a dental hygienist, I came up with this recipe for a gentle alcohol-free antiseptic mouthwash that tastes great while cleansing your mouth and freshening your breath!
+We have been using my homemade toothpaste and tooth powder in the Hippy Household for quite a while, but we were still in need of a good mouthwash that wasn't too harsh and still was highly antiseptic.
+After all of my research and bugging my friend who's going to school to be a dental hygienist, I came up with this recipe for a gentle alcohol-free antiseptic mouthwash that tastes great while cleansing your mouth and freshening your breath!

 Hydrogen peroxide – the key to a fresh white smile

 Hydrogen Peroxide is a known disinfectant and bleach and is used in all sorts of ways to clean throughout my house naturally.
 Not only is hydrogen peroxide a proven weapon in the fight against most bacteria as well as a gentle whitener for teeth, it's also been shown to fight gingivitis.
 One study published by the National Institutes of Health found that when used as a mouth rinse, Hydrogen peroxide prevents bacteria buildup and plaque, both contributors to gingivitis (Wennström and Lindhe).
 The other awesome thing about using hydrogen peroxide in your mouthwash is that it does an amazing job at helping to heal canker sores too!
 Take that alcohol!
 (Honestly, though, I used to get canker sores all the time before I changed my diet and lifestyle, and I now I can't actually remember having a single canker sore since we went down the hippy path…soo your mouthwash may help heal the canker sores up, but the underlying cause may, in fact, be your diet.)